Josh Brindell-South

-Josh Brindell-South (born 1992) is an Australian footballer who plays as a left back for A-League club Brisbane Roar.
+Josh Brindell-South (born 1992) is an Australian footballer who plays as a left back.
+He is currently a free agent, having most recently played for A-League club Brisbane Roar.

 Playing career

 Wellington Phoenix

-Brindell-South signed a 1-year contract with the Phoenix and new coach Ernie Merrick in September 2013.
-He made 3 appearances for the club in 2013–14, including 2 starts.
+Brindell-South signed a one-year contract with the Phoenix and new coach Ernie Merrick in September 2013.
+He made three appearances for the club in 2013–14, including two starts.
 He suffered a season-ending injury to his ankle in a 1–1 home draw with the Perth Glory on 9 March 2014.

 Brisbane Roar

 In October 2020, Brindell-South joined Queensland's A-League club, Brisbane Roar.
+He spent three seasons at Brisbane before being released.